 #11.
 Try Micro-Influencers

-Always remember – trustworthiness is much more important than a number of followers.
+Always remember – trustworthiness is much more important than the number of followers.
 Instead of hiring macro-influencers with a huge number of followers, try and look for micro-influencers with loyal followers.

-Although micro-influencers have a comparatively small number of followers, their engagement rate is much higher than the macro-influencers.
-82% of customers says they trust recommendations made by micro-influencers, which proves they are more effective for conversions.
-And of course, they are budget friendly.
+Although micro-influencers have a comparatively small number of followers, their engagement rate is much higher than macro-influencers.
+82% of customers say they trust recommendations made by micro-influencers, which proves they are more effective for conversions.
+And of course, they are budget-friendly.